-Figure 14a: The padded supine hip strap provides support around the hips and positions the user securely on the body support.
+Figure 13a: The padded supine hip strap provides support around the hips and positions the user securely on the body support.

-Figure 14b: To attach the hip rotation control strap, detach the bottom end of the trunk pad and slide the webbing loop up behind the pad.
+Figure 13b: To attach the hip rotation control strap, detach the bottom end of the trunk pad and slide the webbing loop up behind the pad.
 Re-attach the trunk pad, then clip the ends of webbing strap to the body support.
 Close the strap snugly around the user, then close the buckle and tighten either side to control trunk rotation.

-strangulation or other
+To prevent strangulation or other

-injury, in supine standing the user's knees MUST be secured with knee straps or split knee supports.
+injury, in supine standing the user's knees MUST be secured with knee straps.

-Figure 14c: The individual padded knee straps clip onto the leg supports at either side of each knee with a keyhole type attachment onto the posts (A) provided.
-These knee straps have an opening at the patella for user comfort, and may be tightened securely by pulling the strap ends.
+Figure 13c: The individual padded knee straps clip onto the leg supports at either side of each knee with a keyhole type attachment onto the posts provided (A).
+These split knee straps have an opening at the patella for user comfort, and may be tightened securely by pulling the strap ends.
 The posts on the sides of the leg supports should align with the user's knees for correct strap placement.